WebGameLinux/uWebSockets/README.md

+**Do NOT treat the issue tracker like a chat.
+Do NOT post new questions.
+Do NOT post non-bugs.
+You are NOT the only user.
+I will NOT personally debug your INCOMPETENCE.**

 <div align="center"><img src="misc/images/logo.png"/></div>

 `µWS` is one of the most lightweight, efficient & scalable WebSocket & HTTP server implementations available.
 It features an easy-to-use, fully async object-oriented interface and scales to millions of connections using only a fraction of memory compared to the competition.
 While performance and scalability are two of our top priorities, we consider security, stability and standards compliance paramount.
 License is zlib/libpng (very permissive & suits commercial applications).